-- 11. Describe the proposed charter school's curriculum.
-(Do not insert California Common Core State Standards (CA CCSS) or other state content standards within the petition; they may be incorporated by citation/reference.)
+- 13. Describe the proposed charter school's curriculum.
+(California State Standards (CA CCSS) or other state content standards within the petition may be incorporated by citation/reference.)
 Identify and describe:

-- Key features and components of the charter school's educational program by subject area, including, but not limited to, the following subject areas:
+- Integral features and components of the charter school's educational program by subject area, including, but not limited to, the following subject areas:

 - English Language Arts

 - English Language Development/English as a Second Language

 - Mathematics

 - History-Social Science

 - Science

 - Visual and Performing Arts

 - Health and Physical Education

 - World Languages (grades 7-12)

 - Electives and other courses/areas of study required for graduation/A-G requirements (secondary schools)

 NOTE: For each specific subject or course, identify (label) whether the school considers it to be "core and/or college preparatory" or "non-core and non-college preparatory."
-As of July 1, 2020, all newly hired charter school teachers are required to hold a Commission on Teacher Credentialing certificate, permit, or other document required for the teacher's certificated assignment, even if the assignment is a non-core or non-college prep class.

-- Innovative curricular components of the educational program - Intervention and enrichment programs - Include a statement to indicate whether or not independent study will be offered to students (Note: charter schools may offer independent study but are not required to).
+- Intervention and enrichment programs - Include a statement to indicate whether or not independent study will be offered to students (Note: charter schools may offer independent study but are not required to).
 If independent study will be offered, briefly describe the program and how it will be consistent with applicable law. - Curricular and instructional materials, e.g., textbooks and computer-based resources, to be used in each subject area/course/program/grade level/grade span, as appropriate

-12. For span and secondary schools: Provide a comprehensive course list or table that shows all course offerings for all grades to be served.
+14. For span and secondary schools: Provide a comprehensive course list or table that shows all course offerings for all grades to be served.
 For high schools: Identify which courses will meet A-G and graduation requirements.
 See the partial sample template below:

 9 th G irade 10 th ( Grade 11 th ( Grade 12 th Grade Subject Area 1 st Sem.
 2 nd Sem.
 1 st Sem.
 2 nd Sem.
 1 st Sem.
 2 nd Sem.
 1 st Sem.
 2 nd Sem.
-English Language Arts [Ente er title(s) o of specific course(s) to be off ered] Mathematics C History- Social Science 7
+English Language Arts [Ente er title(s) o of specific course(s) to be off ered] Mathematics C Σ Δ History- Social Science

-- NOTE: Please include brief course descriptions and only course descriptions that are not from an external copyrighted source. - 13.
-Describe the instructional methods and strategies that the charter school will use to deliver the curriculum. - 14.
+- NOTE: Please include brief course descriptions and only course descriptions that are not from an external copyrighted source. - 15.
+Describe the instructional methods and strategies that the charter school will use to deliver the curriculum. - 16.
 Explain how the charter school's instructional methodologies and curriculum, including instructional materials, will support implementation and ensure student mastery of the California content and performance standards, including but not limited to the Common Core State Standards (CCSS), the Next Generation Science Standards, and the current the English Language Development standards.
-(Do not include the standards within the petition.) - 15.
+(The standards within the petition may be incorporated by citation/reference.) - 17.
 Describe how the instructional program will provide and support student development of technology-related skills and student use of technology.
-Explain how the charter school will ensure that students will be prepared to take computer-based state standardized assessments. - 16.
-For proposed high schools: Describe the charter school's specific graduation requirements, including the number/type of units required.
+Explain how the charter school will ensure that students will be prepared to take computer-based state standardized assessments. - 18.
+For proposed high schools (items 18-21): Describe the charter school's specific graduation requirements, including the number/type of units required.
 Explain how the charter school program and course schedule will enable all students to meet graduation requirements and A-G requirements within four years.
+Include if A-G is required for graduation and what grade is needed for A-G credit.

+19. Additionally address:

-Please include if A-G is required for graduation and what grade is needed for A-G credit. - 17.
-Additionally address: - How the charter school will ensure it provides sufficient credit recovery opportunities and support;
+• How the charter school will ensure it provides sufficient credit recovery opportunities and support;